Home Login Sign up Profile Log out

 Scighera

-Refers to the thick fog that often blankets Milan, especially in winter.
-More than just weather, it captures a kind of atmospheric, poetic mood unique to northern Italy.
+Refers to the thick fog that often covers Milan, especially in winter.

 Giargiana

-A slightly snobbish Milanese term for outsiders — especially those who don’t get the local way of doing things.
-If you order a cappuccino after noon or can’t park like a pro, you might be labeled a giargiana.
+A slightly snobbish Milanese term for outsiders, especially those who don’t understand the local way of doing things.

 Bigiare